 Stress.
 We all deal with it.
-Much has been written about stress and challenges fleet managers face on a day-to-day basis, but what about commercial drivers?
+Much has been written about the daily stress and challenges fleet managers face daily, but what about commercial drivers?
 Is truck driving a stressful job?
 Does it have to be?

 First, what is stress?
-Stress is a body’s way of coping with forces on the inside or in the outside world affecting an individual.
-So, to combat stress, two things need to be addressed: inside, personal issues, and outside added stressors caused by the job itself.
+Stress is a body’s way of coping with forces on the inside or outside world affecting an individual's life.
+So, to combat stress, two things need to be addressed: inside, personal issues, and outside, added stressors caused by the job itself.

-Aside from providing time and support for drivers in need of personal help, as a fleet manager, there is a lot you can do to help reduce the stressors in the office, on the route, and in the vehicle.
+Aside from providing time and support for employees needing personal help, as a fleet manager, there is a lot you can do to help reduce the stressors in the office, dealing on the route, and in the vehicle.

-According to the Centers for Disease Control and Prevention (CDC), work truck drivers face a disproportionately high risk of fatal crash-related injuries and serious health disorders.
+According to the Centers for Disease Control and Prevention, commercial vehicle drivers and truckers face a disproportionately high risk of fatal crash-related injuries and serious health disorders.

-The CDC noted that, in 2015, about 2.6 million workers in the U.S. drive trucks that weigh over 10,000 pounds.
-After dropping to 35-year lows in 2009, the number of crash fatalities of truck drivers or their passengers increased between 2009 and 2012.
+The CDC noted that, in 2015, about 2.6 million U.S. workers drove trucks weighing over 10,000 pounds.
+After dropping to 35-year lows in 2009, the number of crash fatalities of commercial drivers or their passengers increased between 2009 and 2012.

 Overall, 317,000 motor vehicle crashes involving large trucks were reported to police in 2012, according to the CDC.

-Add the health concerns and added precautions required by the COVID-19 pandemic to already high-stress levels and typically poor driver health, and we have today’s stressed-out truck driver.
+Add the health concerns and challenges related to the COVID-19 pandemic to already high-stress levels and typically poor driver health, and we have today’s stressed-out commercial driver.

-Obviously, we can see the impact on drivers, but how can this impact the company?
-According to a study by the American Society of Safety Engineers, if employees experience an inordinate amount of stress, the stress factor will greatly influence a company’s economics.
+We can see the impact on truck drivers, but how can this impact the company?
+According to a study by the American Society of Safety Engineers, if employees experience excessive stress, the stress factor will greatly influence a company’s economics.

 This can include but is not limited to increased Workers’ Compensation claims, absenteeism, poor customer service, and decreased driver retention rates.
 All these factors can also lead to job “burnout” as well.